 Google has practically ditched Google+, so other social media platforms are now being enhanced for the searches.

 Social media has been an important part of Internet marketing for several years, but now it has an even larger impact on SEO.
 Facebook, Twitter, LinkedIn, and Pinterest are playing an important role in SEO, is your site ready for the changes?

 Google has worked out deals with the social giants to incorporate their content into their searches.
-So, the next time you send out something on Twitter with a hashtag, expect it to show up in the Google SERP’s, if it’s worthy of course!
+So, the next time you send out something on Twitter with a hashtag, expect it to show up in the Google SERPs, if it’s worthy of course!

 In the past, inbound links to your site were one of the most significant SEO strategies for creating higher page rankings.
-Today, the algorithms in the search engines are geared more towards understanding and appreciating the important of social signals.
+Today, the algorithms in the search engines are geared more towards understanding and appreciating the importance of social signals.

-Having shares, likes, posts, comments and followers will expand your business not only in the branding aspect of your business, but the search engines as well.
+Having shares, likes, posts, comments, and followers will expand your business not only in the branding aspect of your business but the search engines as well.
 Actual interaction between your business and your targeted audience provides an extremely effective and beneficial organic SEO campaign strategy.

 2. Multi-Screen Marketing

-In order to compete in 2016, businesses need to look at mobile-optimization as a necessity.
+In order to compete in 2016, businesses need to look at mobile optimization as a necessity.
 With so many Smartphone and tablet users, you have to think about what that means to your email marketing campaign.
 If your website is not optimized for mobile viewers, anyone clicking your link from a mobile device will be greeted with an unorganized site that is impossible to navigate.

 Create a responsive website design, so that visitors get the best possible experience no matter what device they use to get there.
-If a business does not create a responsive website design, bounce rates can become bloated and harm the conversions.
+If a business does not create a responsive website design, bounce rates can become bloated and harm conversions.